opendott-smartcities/II/prototyping/naming.md

 # Naming

+## Updating on 14.04.21

+I forgot even to mention on this document, but some weeks ago I was still under brainstorm mode and checking available domain names.
+I eventually found that _reuse.city_ was available and decided to acquire it.
+As soon as I found the name, the shape of the whole project started to unfold before me (oops, but that part of the story should be told elsewhere).

 ## Updated 03.03.21

 Playing now with the idea of calling the hardware part "Evaluation Interface", or short "EI".
 "Ei" in Portuguese is a (very) informal way to call someone's attention, akin to "hey!".
 It could be an interesting way to trigger a voice-operated machine.
 Thinking an Alexa for repairs.
 Some languages will also pronounce it similar to the English "I" or "eye".
 "Eye, is this thing repairable?".
 I am not 100% sure it will work in German, though, as "Ei"